 - RevPAR Growth.
-We believe that our lodging properties are positioned for long-term demand growth as travel recovers to levels more in-line with pre-Pandemic demand. - Stable Cash Flow Potential.
-Our lodging properties are generally operated with fewer employees than full-service lodging properties that offer more amenities including more extensive food and beverage options; when coupled with our market share premium, we have been able to generate higher operating margins and cash flows with less volatility. - Broad Customer Base.
-Our target brands deliver consistently high-quality guest accommodations with valueoriented pricing that we believe appeals to a wide range of customers, including business, group and leisure travelers.
-We believe that our lodging properties are particularly popular with frequent travelers who seek to stay in properties operating under Marriott, Hilton, Hyatt, or IHG brands, which offer strong loyalty rewards programs. - Enhanced Diversification and Lower Capital Requirements.
-Lodging properties with efficient operating models generally require less capital to acquire, build, and maintain on an absolute and a per-key basis, than lodging properties in the full-service and Luxury segments of the industry.
-As a result, we can diversify our investment capital into ownership of a larger number of lodging properties than we could in the Upper-upscale or Luxury segments.
+We believe that our lodging properties are positioned for long-term demand growth supported by the characteristics of our portfolio and its ability to appeal to evolving guests preferences. - Stable Cash Flow.
+Our lodging properties are generally operated with fewer employees than full-service lodging properties, which enables our assets to generate higher operating margins and cash flows with less volatility. - Broad Customer Base.
+Our target brands deliver consistently high-quality guest accommodations with valueoriented pricing that we believe appeals to a wide range of customers, including business transient, group, leisure and government travelers.
+We believe that our lodging properties are particularly popular with frequent travelers who seek to stay in properties operating under Marriott, Hilton, Hyatt, or IHG brands, which offer strong loyalty rewards programs. - Lower Capital Requirements and Enhanced Diversification.
+Lodging properties with efficient operating models generally require less capital to acquire, build, and maintain on an absolute and a per-key basis, than lodging properties in the full-service segment of the industry.
+As a result, we can diversify our investment capital into ownership of a larger number of lodging properties than we could in the full-service segment.

 Capitalize on Investments in Our Lodging Properties.
 We believe in the benefits of strategically investing capital in our properties to ensure they are in good physical condition and facilitate market leading financial performance.
-We believe these investments produce attractive returns, and we intend to continue to invest capital to upgrade our lodging properties with strategic renovations and property improvement plans.
+We believe these investments produce attractive returns, and we intend to continue to invest capital to upgrade our lodging properties with strategic renovations, property improvement plans, and return on discretionary investments.